The Nonce (EVM)

 Single transaction

-If a transaction with nonce value X is dropped or doesn't get included in a block, the nonce value for that account doesn't increase.
+If a transaction with nonce value X is dropped or does not get included in a block, the nonce value from the sender's account does not increase.
 The nonce is only increased once a transaction is successfully included in a block.

 Multiple transactions